Apartment Lingo - A Glossary of Terms You Need to Know

 M

-Market rate The rate at that specific time based on prices of the surrounding areas.
+Market rate The rate at that specific time is based on the prices in the surrounding area or comparable apartment communities.

 P